 Resist focusing so much on food, nagging your child or making comments about their physical appearance.
-Research suggests that parents who try to keep their child thinner by restricting and restraining foods actually raise heavier kids.
+Research suggests that efforts from parents trying to keep their child thinner by restricting and restraining foods can backfire.
 The following strategies will help your child establish lifestyle behaviors that support their healthy weight.

 - Schedule annual check-ups with your health care provider.
 Review and discuss the trends of your child’s growth chart together.

 - Talk with your health care provider before you go in for an appointment.
 If you have concerns, talk by phone pre-appointment to discuss the best way to address the topic and best action plan for helping your child.
 Be on the same page.
 Keep the conversation in front of your child positive and constructive.

 - Establish a positive environment at home.

 - Practice the “division of responsibility” approach to feeding your family: A parent’s job is to determine which foods are available and served at home, when they’ll be served and where they’re served.
 It’s a child’s responsibility to decide if and how much to eat of those foods.

 - Stock your home with nutritious (and tasty) foods.
 Make them easy to get to – and make them enticing.
 Celery sticks won’t do it for many kids, but jicama or sugar snap peas with hummus or a zesty yogurt dip might.
 Juicy fruits, crispy vegetables, hearty whole-grain crackers and cereals are wonderful grab-and-go foods.